-This page contains the current draft of the full text of Chapter 7 of RAFT 2035.
-All content is subject to change.
+This page contains the opening portion of Chapter 7 of RAFT 2035.

 7. International conflict

 Goal 7 of RAFT 2035 is that risks of international military conflict will have been reduced by at least 90%.

 Goal 7 can be seen as an international version of Goal 6.
 Both these goals address the risks to human flourishing from violence and other crime.
 Goal 6 is for a 90% reduction of crime at local and national levels.
 Goal 7 considers the threat of violence and warfare at the international level.

 In a world with ever more people having access to ever more powerful weapons, escalating conflict could bring civilisation to an end.
 Alongside possible attacks from other countries, we also need to consider threats from terrorist groups, international crime syndicates, and other sub-state organisations.

 Some of these groups may initiate actions for reasons we might judge to be deluded, misinformed, hasty, suicidal, or mad in some other way.
 However, these actions may still take place, despite the various sorts of insanity that would be involved.
 It would be like a repeat of the cascade of unintended consequences that led Europe in 1914 into the horrors of the first world war, following a period in which many people thought, wrongly as it turned out, that large-scale war had become a thing of the past.

 However, the increased spread of nuclear technology, chemical weapons, biological pathogens, and cyberattack capabilities, means that a similar cascade of actions in our time could have consequences that are even more devastating than the carnage of the first world war.